WolfSashok/porta/README.txt

 /images/django-docker - Django project.
 /logs - there are log files (nginx ...)
-/www - there is working directory with scripts. algoritm.sh - bash script to solve the algorithm
+/www - there is working directory with scripts.

 ==============================================================================================